Malepunyo Mountain Range: Geology

-Mount Malepunyo is part of Makiling-Malepunyo Volcanic Complex.
+Mount Malepunyo is part of the Makiling-Malepunyo Volcanic Complex.
 Mount Makiling, located on the southwest rim of Laguna de Bay, is a 16-kilometer-diameter stratovolcano that reaches 1115 meters above sea level.
-The cone is formed by a pyroclastic flow, lahar, airfall, and lava deposits.
+The cone is formed by a pyroclastic flow, lahar, ashfall, and lava deposits.
 Trachyandesites, trachydacites, and rhyolite are found in the lavas.
 Welded ash-flow tuffs attest to the eruption's Plinian origin.
-The La Mesa tuff ring, Bijiang, Mapinggon, and Masaia are all examples of smaller satellitic edifices.
+The La Mesa tuff ring, Bijiang, Mapinggon, and Masaia are all examples of smaller satellite edifices.
 To the south of Mt.
 Makiling lies a severely eroded north-south trending volcanic range, including Mapinggon, Bulalo, and Malepunyo.
 The higher portions of this composite volcano are dominated by lava flows and breccias, while pyroclastic flows and lahars dominate the eastern flanks.
 The age of the andesites from Mount Malepunyo ranges from 1.10 Ma to 0.63 Ma (De Boer and others, 1980; Oles and others, 1991).

 Product

-The mountain range is a famous source of Alamid Coffee due to civet cats that chew on coffee beans and ferments the seeds inside its digestive system.
-The fermented coffee beans are then excreted along the trails and is cleaned and pulverized for coffee preparation.
+The mountain range is a famous source of Alamid Coffee due to civet cats that chew on coffee beans and ferments the seeds inside their digestive systems.
+The fermented coffee beans are then excreted along mountain trails, gathered, cleaned, and pulverised for coffee preparation.

 Hiking

 The jurisdiction of the Malepunyo Range is separated into two.
-The Manabu peak is under the jurisdiction of Santo Tomas, Batangas to which its jump-off is at Sitio Sulok.
+Manabu peak is under the jurisdiction of Santo Tomas, Batangas, with its jump-off at Sitio Sulok.
 It resembles an easy trail to which a cross has been erected on its summit while a plateau beside it is used as a saddle camp.
 The southern half is under the jurisdiction of Lipa City, Batangas and the jump-off is located at Sitio Talisay.
 To which the trail leads to the summit of Mount Malepunyo.
 A class-4 trail connects Malipunyo to Manabu peak which passes through the vicinity of Bagwis Peak and the grassland plateau leading to Biak-na-Bundok and by the dense forest of the mountain range towards the plateau campsite of Manabu.